 The Two Most Well Known Credit Score Models:

-The two most well known credit score models are FICO and Vantage.
-A version of FICO is used in the TransUnion scoring model, in the Equifax and Experian model but Vantage score is not (this is specific to the mortgage industry).
+The two most well-known credit score models are FICO and Vantage.
+A version of FICO is used in the TransUnion scoring model, in the Equifax and Experian model but the Vantage score is not (this is specific to the mortgage industry).

 The FICO Score model is weighted heavily towards your Payment History and Credit Utilization (how credit you use) as the main two factors when determining your credit score.
 Other factors include Credit Use and Credit Inquiries.

-The Vantage Score model came out in 2006, just before the “Great Recession” it’s the brain child of the three major credit bureaus.
+The Vantage Score model came out in 2006, just before the “Great Recession” it’s the brainchild of the three major credit bureaus.
 Under the Vantage Score model payment history is the number one factor, then the age and type of credit is the second main factor in determining someone’s Vantage Score.
-The third main factor is how you use your credit cards (are they max’d out?) and the last three are as follows:
+The third main factor is how you use your credit cards (are they maxed out?) and the last three are as follows: